 - Each academic program within our university system has a defined number of credit hours required for completion.

-- A student must complete his/her program within 150% of the published credits.
+- A student must complete their program within 150% of the published credits.

 - For example, if your program requirements are 58 credits, you must satisfy all requirements of your program without having to attempt more than 87 credits.